Our research focus

 - Behavioral techniques of experimental psychology

-- Neuropsychological and experimental examination of neurological patients (Departments of Neurology, University Hospital Bern; Department of Neurology, University Hospital Zurich)
+- Neuropsychological and experimental examination of neurological patients

 - Positron emission tomography (PET)